Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 </template>
 ```

-To separate functionality and layout in this html file, the element mentioned above, `<template is="starcounter-composition">` should be used.
-This element should contain the layout of the application while the `<template is="dom-bind">` should contain the functional elements.
+To separate the functionality and the composition in this html file, the element mentioned above, `<template is="starcounter-composition">` should be used.
+This element should contain the composition of the application while the `<template is="dom-bind">` should contain the functional elements.
 In code, this is how it looks:

 ```html
 <link rel="import" href="/sys/polymer/polymer.html">